 Transparent ocean freight rates mean better accountability.
 Additionally, Patsos noted the value of time saved.
 “Instead of guessing if the price quotes they received from several ocean carriers were accurate or fair in the market, Xeneta provided visibility into historical, actual and future market prices for “any” trade lane.”

-ROCKWOOL’s success reveals the difference understanding global ocean freight rates has on a company's health.
+ROCKWOOL’s success reveals the difference in understanding global ocean freight rates has on a company's health.

 With a large company footprint, transparency into ocean freight rates among multiple carriers and across numerous locations was essential to ROCKWOOL’s success.
 Some of the primary benefits realized through Xeneta included: